 This post contains affiliate links.

 This Egg Roll in a Bowl recipe brings back all of the flavor and nostalgia you love about egg rolls without the wrapper!
 It’s paleo, whole30, AIP, and keto.

-I haven’t had an egg roll in years since I’ve gone grain free.
-I completely put them out of my mind… until I became acquainted with the idea of an egg roll in a bowl.
+I haven’t had an egg roll in years… until I became acquainted with the idea of an egg roll in a bowl.
 All of the flavor of egg rolls but without the fried wrapper!
-That why I decided to make and AIP, Whole30, keto, and Paleo version of an Egg Roll in a Bowl featuring a ginger cream sauce.
+This dish features everything you love about egg rolls, but cooked in a skillet and served in a bowl without the wrapper.